How to Be Kind to Yourself [14 Things You Can Start Doing Today]

 “I am enough.
 I am essential”.

-I used to love “I accept myself and I accept others” which helped me with my perfectionism/expectation.
+I used to love “I accept myself and I accept others” which helped me with my perfectionism/expectations.

 For me, a mantra acts as a circuit breaker for the brain, helping me notice unhelpful thinking and ‘change the channel’ like flicking the remote control.